callumrjohn/automated_halogenation_of_pharmaceuticals/gpr_condition_prediction/README.md

 - **Behavior details:**
   - Starts at the first detected “maximum” (includes grid endpoints).
-  - Moves to the next peak only if its response exceeds the current by >5 units.
+  - Moves to the next peak only if its response exceeds the current by the specified number of units.
   - For conversion appending, it looks up the same acid equiv index on the conversion prediction grid.